Imagine This Growing up With My Brother John Lennon – a Book Review

-An emotional plea by John Lennon
+An Emotional Plea by John Lennon

-Are you a John Lennon fan?See results without voting
+Are You a John Lennon Fan?

 Julia Baird gives us a naked look into the life of John Lennon and his siblings.
 Very little is about The Beatles.
 Yes, we get a behind-the-scenes look into how they came to be, but this book is about John Lennon, the person.
 The human being.
 His love for family and how it affected him when family was taken away.
 It explains why he succumbed to Yoko’s ruling nature.
 He needed a mother figure and she was that.
 Whether or not he realized it will never be known.
 However, she defined and outlined his every movement.